• Skip to main content

 But once they ARE cooked correctly, you are left with delicious, fall-off-the-bone, tender meat that is delicious and worth the effort!

-What are Smoked Lamb Shanks?
+• What are Lamb Shanks?

 Lamb shanks, according to Spruce Eats, are cut from the shin, or lower leg of the lamb, and are one of the most flavorful cuts of meat on the lamb.